 - 1 large bunch broccoli rabe, roughly chopped into 1 inch pieces

-In a skillet over medium-high heat add the the coconut oil, onion, garlic, and serrano pepper.
+In a skillet over medium-high heat the coconut oil.
+Add the onion, garlic, and serrano pepper.
 Cook until onions starts to golden, about 5-7 minutes.
 Add the ground coriander, turmeric, garam masala, and paprika, cook for an additional 2 minutes.
 Add the coconut milk, tamari, and coconut sugar.
 Whisk together.
 Allow to simmer until thickened, about 20 minutes, whisking occasionally.

 While the sauce is simmering, bring a large pot of well-salted water to a boil.
 Cook the pasta according to it's instructions.
 5 minutes before the cooking time is up add the broccoli rabe.
 Cook together for 5 minutes.
 Strain and place in a large bowl.